-Intervention Rationale Estimated efficacy or effectiveness Comments Vaccination against group A streptococcus Prevent streptococcal sore throat infection 100 percent (theoretical) efficacy at preventing strep throat and RF/RHD No vaccine has yet been developed to cover all major serotypes affecting LMICs Primary prevention of ARF with benzathine penicillin G Prevent development of first episode of RF 80 percent relative risk reduction Most trials conducted in 1950s- 60s in young American males Secondary prevention of ARF/RHD with benzathine penicillin G Prevent recurrent episodes of RF and recurrent and progressive heart valve damage 55 percent relative risk reduction (penicillin vs. control); 87-98 percent relative risk reduction (injectable versus oral penicillin) Trials are generally of poor quality and heterogeneous methodology, making results difficult to extrapolate Surgical and percutaneous management of established RHD Palliate cases of advanced RHD with heart failure Variable effectiveness: depends on severity of disease, number of heart valves involved, and No controlled trials comparing surgical treatment to no therapy or to medical therapy.
-Percutaneous treatment of mitral stenosis can be very effective in well-selected cases surgical technique but generally requires surgical capacity as a backup
+Intervention Rationale Estimated efficacy or effectiveness Comments Vaccination against group A streptococcus Prevent streptococcal sore throat infection 100 percent (theoretical) efficacy at preventing strep throat and ARF or RHD No vaccine has yet been developed to cover all major serotypes affecting LMICs.
+Primary prevention of ARF with benzathine penicillin G Prevent development of first episode of ARF 80 percent relative risk reduction Most trials conducted in 1950s and 1960s in young American males.
+Secondary prevention of ARF and RHD with benzathine penicillin G Prevent recurrent episodes of ARF and recurrent and progressive heart valve damage 55 percent relative risk reduction (penicillin vs. control); 87 percent to 98 percent relative risk reduction (injectable versus oral penicillin) Trials are generally of poor quality and heterogeneous methodology, making results difficult to extrapolate.
+Surgical and percutaneous management of established RHD Palliate cases of advanced RHD with heart failure Variable effectiveness: Depends on severity of disease, number of heart valves involved, and surgical technique No controlled trials comparing surgical treatment to no therapy or to medical therapy.
+Percutaneous treatment of mitral stenosis can be very effective in well-selected cases but generally requires surgical capacity as a backup.